stevejay/middleengine-website/src/posts/2020-06-23-programming-the-nes-the-6502-in-detail.md

 ## The operations in detail

 The 6502 supports 151 opcodes, grouped into [56 operations](http://www.6502.org/tutorials/6502opcodes.html).
-This section includes a summary for each operation, including its mnemonic, the supported addressing modes, and what changes are made to the Process Status register on execution.
+I summarise each operation in this section.
+This includes its addressing modes and how it changes the Process Status register.

 ### Running the assembly code examples

-I include a number of examples of 6502 assembly to demonstrate various algorithms and patterns.
-Most of them can be run as-is in a 6502 emulator.
-The easiest option is to use [this browser-based 6502 emulator](http://biged.github.io/6502js/).
+I include examples of 6502 assembly to show various algorithms and patterns.
+You can run most of them as-is in a 6502 emulator.
+The easiest one to use [this browser-based 6502 emulator](http://biged.github.io/6502js/).
 Note that it has limitations, such as not supporting binary literals and constants.

 To use the emulator: